 Another example of a milestone structure is GetResponse’s referral program.
 Every time someone makes a successful referral, they earn $30 in credit towards their next GetResponse bill.
 But for every three referrals they make, they can take one of GetResponse’s courses for free – and these courses are valued at $200 apiece.

-Why do tiered referral programs work?
+Why tiered referral programs work

 Continued rewards are one main reason people will keep sharing a business via referral programs.
-With a tiered program, rewards not only stay available, but increase as the number of referrals increases – providing even more reasons for customers to keep sharing.
+With a tiered program, rewards not only stay available, but increase as the number of referrals increases, providing even more reasons for customers to keep sharing.

-Designing your referral program tiers
+How to design your referral program tiers

 Now that you know how tiered referral programs work, and you’ve seen some examples, how should you determine your tiered rewards?
 Here are some guidelines.